There are three main ways a person in California can find out if he/she is subject to an outstanding warrant. These are by:

 How can I find out if I have an active warrant in California?

-There are three main ways in which a person can find out if he/she is subject to a warrant.
+There are three main ways in which a person can search to find out if he/she is subject to a warrant.
 The first applies when the person knows what California county may have issued the warrant.
 In this case, the person can visit that county sheriff’s office website or the superior court’s website for that county and run a warrant search.

 For example, in Orange County, a person can search the Orange County Sheriff’s Department website.